killermann/facilitator-cards/content/blog/using-mural-for-virtual-facilitation-canning-the-brain-jam.md

 They have them (conveniently!) arranged into a few different playlists:

-* [**Learning the Basics of MURAL**](https://www.youtube.com/playlist?list=PLDZa1OFNww6MPz6QwASaF8fFEQGeiJadL): 7 short videos (all around 2 mins) focusing on navigation, adding content, keyboard shortcuts, and more.
+* [Learning the Basics of MURAL](https://www.youtube.com/playlist?list=PLDZa1OFNww6MPz6QwASaF8fFEQGeiJadL): 7 short videos (all around 2 mins) focusing on navigation, adding content, keyboard shortcuts, and more.
-* [**Facilitating Sessions in MURAL:**](https://www.youtube.com/playlist?list=PLDZa1OFNww6OfP-EYfv_mzYSzu7Et-0N1) **12 videos that get more into the live facilitation aspect of MURAL, giving tips for frameworks, how to use the interactive features, and solid examples for things like pre-work and voting.**
+* [Facilitating Sessions in MURAL:](https://www.youtube.com/playlist?list=PLDZa1OFNww6OfP-EYfv_mzYSzu7Et-0N1) 12 videos that get more into the live facilitation aspect of MURAL, giving tips for frameworks, how to use the interactive features, and solid examples for things like pre-work and voting.
-* [**Administrate Your MURAL Workspace**](https://www.youtube.com/playlist?list=PLDZa1OFNww6PLyNeQypTyWcVZh5nGZKM-)**: 6 nitty-gritty videos detailing the back-end functions of using the app, with things like adding team members, the settings, and permissions.**
+* [Administrate Your MURAL Workspace](https://www.youtube.com/playlist?list=PLDZa1OFNww6PLyNeQypTyWcVZh5nGZKM-): 6 nitty-gritty videos detailing the back-end functions of using the app, with things like adding team members, the settings, and permissions.

 ## Brain Jamming Onward